marc-mccarthy/jquery-server-calculator/README.md

 ## Packages

-This is built using Node.js with Express, Nodemon, and jQuery utilized.
+This is built using Node.js with Express, Nodemon, MathJS, and jQuery utilized.

 ## Future Updates

-Future updates will take all multiple numerical characters/operators as a string and evaluate them properly using Math.js.
+No future updates planned.